The Alberta government announced almost $393 million for 20 school projects across the province as part of its 2018 budget.

-In Edmonton, a new Francophone K-6 school on the northeast end, École À la Découverte, and a new K-9 school in the southwest community of Heritage Valley will be built, while a spokesperson for the Emonton Public School Board said four schools in the Westlawn area will be replace with two new buildings.
+In Edmonton, a new Francophone K-6 school on the northeast end, École À la Découverte, and a new K-9 school in the southwest community of Heritage Valley will be built, while a spokesperson for the Edmonton Public School Board said four schools in the Westlawn area will be replaced with two new buildings.

 READ MORE: What’s in the Alberta budget for Edmonton

 Eggen said providing École À la Découverte students a permanent school will be a boost for Edmonton’s francophone community.